hashicorp/terraform-provider-google/website/docs/r/google_project.html.markdown

    to be abandoned rather than deleted, i.e., the Terraform resource can be deleted without deleting the Project via the Google API.
 Possible values are: "PREVENT", "ABANDON", "DELETE".
 Default value is `PREVENT`.

 * `tags` - (Optional) A map of resource manager tags.
 Resource manager tag keys and values have the same definition as resource manager tags.
 Keys must be in the format tagKeys/{tag_key_id}, and values are in the format tagValues/456.
 The field is ignored when empty.
 The field is immutable and causes resource replacement when mutated.
+This field is only set at create time and modifying this field after creation will trigger recreation.
+To apply tags to an existing resource, see the `google_tags_tag_value` resource.

 ## Attributes Reference